Married at First Sight (Australian TV series): Season 1 (2015)

 In the first episode, two couples (Michael & Roni, Clare & Lachlan) met and wed in Melbourne and Sydney respectively.
 In the second episode, another two couples (Zoe & Alex, Michelle & James) met and wed in Melbourne and Sydney.

 The Nine Network announced on 26 June 2015 that Lachlan would participate in the network's upcoming revival of The Farmer Wants a Wife.

 Couple profiles

 Season 2 (2016)

-In the first episode, two couples (Erin & Bryce, Christie & Mark) meet and wed in Melbourne and Sydney.
+In the first episode, two couples (Erin & Bryce, Christie & Mark) met and wed in Melbourne and Sydney.
 In the second episode, another two couples (Clare & Jono, Simone & Xavier) met and wed in Melbourne and Sydney respectively.

 Couple profiles

 Season 3 (2016)

 Season 3 was the first to feature five couples, including the series' first same-sex couple.
 In the first episode, two couples (Nicole & Keller, Monica & Mark) met and wed in Brisbane and Sydney.
 In the second episode, another two couples (Jess & Dave, Bella & Michael) met and wed in Sydney and Brisbane.
 In the third episode, one more couple (Craig & Andy) met and wed in New Zealand.